• Skip to main content

 You can use any apples to make homemade applesauce, but I prefer sweet ones: they cook faster and there’s no need to add sugar.
 Different varieties of apples can be mixed.
 You can make a small batch using two apples or a few kilos.

-1. Peel and core the apples and cut into smaller chunks
+1. Peel and core the apples and cut them into smaller chunks

 2. Fill the pan to a depth of 1-2 cm with water (a bit more if making a large batch or like thinner sauce).
 Add cut apples

-3. Cover with lid and bring to boil, then reduce the heat to low
+3. Cover with a lid and bring to a boil, then reduce the heat to low

 4. Simmer the apples checking the water evaporation and softness occasionally.
 Depending on the apple variety and the amount, it will take about 10 – 20 minutes.